As COP26 Host Glasgow Touts its Climate Leadership, a Stroll Through the City Reveals its ‘Toxic’ History

 “We organised the tour as a way to shine a light on Glasgow’s colonial past, its polluting present and how the COP is being used by all in the city to greenwash their image,” Pascoe Sabido, a researcher and campaigner at CEO, told DeSmog.

-“Glasgow’s wealth was build on colonialism and slavery,” he continued, “and it’s no coincidence that the city’s main corporations continue to plunder and exploit those in the global South, continuing that colonial legacy.”
+“Glasgow’s wealth was built on colonialism and slavery,” he continued, “and it’s no coincidence that the city’s main corporations continue to plunder and exploit those in the global South, continuing that colonial legacy.”

 Close to the North bank of the River Clyde are the Scotland offices of Teekay Shipping, one of the world’s largest ship-owning companies which specialises in oil and gas transportation.
 In recent years, the company has promoted innovations in “ice-breaking” technology which allow for transportation of these fossil fuels through the Arctic.